 Pour chocolate over cookie dough balls to completely cover.

-Place in refrigerator until chocolate sets.
+Place in refrigerator until chocolate sets, about 30 minutes.

 - Because raw flour does have the potential for carrying foodborne illness, it's recommend that you toast it before adding it to cookie dough.
 Just spread flour on a baking sheet and bake at 350 degrees for about 5 minutes